 Pressbooks’ primary function is to generate interior book files for ebooks and print books.
-You do not have to use Pressbooks to create your book covers–you can source those separately–but if you have upgraded to PDF+EBOOK Pro, you can use our book cover generator to produce both your PDF and ebook covers at no additional cost.
+You do not have to use Pressbooks to create your book covers—you can source those separately—but you can use our book cover generator to produce both your ebook or PDF covers.
 The file you create will be automatically sized to complex industry specifications.

 In this section, we will cover:

-- What’s different about the specs for a print book cover; and
+- What’s different about the specs for a print book cover

 - How to turn an ebook cover into a print cover in Pressbooks